rails/rails/guides/source/asset_pipeline.md

 function add(a,b){return a+b;}
 ```

-Modern ES6+ syntax is supported by modern browsers,thus reducing the reliance on
+Modern ES6+ syntax is supported by modern browsers, thus reducing the reliance on
 minification.

 ### Fingerprinting ✔️

 Fingerprinting is a technique that makes the name of a file dependent on the
 contents of the file.
 A digest of the content is generated and appended to the